Bjorn-G-S/UiO-IR-Reader/README.md

 ## Contact

-For any questions please email **b.g.solemsli@smn.uio.no**
+For developer issues, please start a ticket in Github.
+You can also write to the dev team directly at  **b.g.solemsli@smn.uio.no**
+#### Authors:
+Bjørn Gading Solemsli (@bjorngso) & Nicolai Haaber Junge (@nicolhaa).

 ## License
 This script is under the free MIT license.
-The authors of the script are Bjørn Gading Solemsli (bjorngso) and Nicolai Haaber Junge (nicolhaa).